garrardkitchen/blog/content/posts/shortcodes-img-with-caption.md

 There you have it, a short and simple example of applying an indent and a caption to an image to break the page up.

 You can see this shortcode being used here in this particular post ➡️ [.NET Aspire and Redis](dotnet-aspire-and-redis.md).

+I'm not sure I'm happy with it's name.
+On reflection, I will likely change this to `caption`.